Apgoldberg1/Dex-Net-5.0/README.md

 ### 📐 Angle Analysis
 ![training with and without angle and z distance comparison](README_Images/AngleNoAnglePlot.png)

-*Training on the Dex-Net 3.0 dataset without the gripper approach angle and gripper z distance shows no clear change from our baseline (dex3_newaug) which receives both as input.*
+*Training on the Dex-Net 3.0 dataset with or without the gripper approach angle and gripper z distance as inputs shows no clear change from our baseline (dex3_newaug) which receives both as input.*